Arbuthnott Parish Kirk

 Arbuthnott Parish Kirk is a church in Arbuthnott, Aberdeenshire, Scotland.
 Now a Category A listed building, it was built in at least the 13th century, from which time the nave and chancel survive.
 A west front and bell turret were added later.
 It was restored in 1896 by Alexander Marshall Mackenzie.

+The congregation is part of the combined parish of Arbuthnott, Bervie and Kinneff Parish Church.
+Worship takes place in Arbuthnott Church every Sunday at 9:30am.